IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 - FMD_images_to_tiles.ipynb
 - Hagen_images_to_tiles.ipynb

-in the folder "Daten" restructures training and test images, adhering to the following structure:
+in the folder "Daten" sorts the "rawdata" in training and test images, adhering to the following structure:

       - FMD_GT          # ground truth image data for training, result from running (n=60 000):
       - FMD_noisy       # noisy image data for training, result from running (n=60 000):